Plan your Visit

 Courtyard dining at El Portal

-Book yourself into The Sheraton in downtown Pasadena then head to Old Pasadena for some shopping.
-Enjoy a leisurely lunch at Bar Celona in between shopping at Fresh Produce, Therapy, Lula Mae or any of the unique shopping venues in Old Pasadena.
+Book yourself into The Hilton in downtown Pasadena then head to Old Pasadena for some shopping.
+Enjoy a leisurely lunch at Sorriso/Bar Celona or Il Fornaio in between shopping at any of the unique venues in Old Pasadena.
 Treat yourself to drinks, dinner and a movie at iPic Theaters in the heart of Old Pasadena before heading back to your hotel.
 Don’t feel like a movie?
 Enjoy dinner at Bistro 45 on Mentor Avenue then walk up the street for a night of laughs at the Ice House Comedy Club.
 The first comedy club in the U.S. has hosted Jerry Seinfeld, Jay Leno, Robin Williams and almost every comedy star of the last 50 years.

-If you’ve got the kids along, take some time for play at Pasadena’s Central Park then head for a Mexican dinner at El Cholo in Paseo Colorado before taking in a show at Arclight Cinemas.
+If you’ve got the kids along, take some time for play at Pasadena’s Central Park then head for a Mexican dinner at El Cholo in Paseo Colorado before taking in a show at nearby Landmark Theaters.

-Enjoy lunch at Malbec Argentinean Cuisine, a wonderful culinary addition to East Green Street, before you head back to your hotel to check out.
+Enjoy lunch at Tardino Bros.
+Italian Kitchen or Hummus Labs, before you check out.
 If you're driving, make sure you cross the Colorado Street Bridge at the western end of Pasadena.

 A Weekend Get-away